 Cryptocurrency Prices & Top Stories each morning.

 Bitcoin Daily is delivered to your inbox each morning, we find the top 3 stories and offer our expert analysis & highlight current cryptocurrency prices.
 Not convinced?
 Check out our latest bitcoin newsletter.

-We help you find the latest Bitcoin price, Ethereum price, EOS price along with the top 20 cryptocurrency prices by market cap.
+We help you find the latest Bitcoin price, Ethereum price, Cardano Price along with the top 20 cryptocurrency prices by market cap.
 You can also compare it to other assets including the S&P 500.
 We also have historical bitcoin charts comparing the price of bitcoin to USD along with bitcoin price predictions.

 What Is the Price of Bitcoin?

 When people talk about the price of Bitcoin, they are referring to the current price at which Bitcoin is changing hands.
 Since Bitcoin is a purely speculative asset, this price is determined by how little sellers are willing to charge and how much buyers are willing to pay.
-Even then, the price of Bitcoin can vary across exchanges like Coinbase and Binance or currencies because of market inefficiencies
+Even then, the price of Bitcoin can vary across exchanges like Coinbase and Binance or currencies due to market inefficiencies